 It also helps to ensure the dissemination and consolidation of a common constitutional heritage, playing a unique role in conflict management, and provides “emergency constitutional aid” to states in transition.

 The Commission has 61 member states: the 46 Council of Europe member states2 and 15 other countries (Algeria, Brazil, Canada, Chile, Costa Rica, Israel, Kazakhstan, the Republic of Korea, Kosovo, Kyrgyzstan, Morocco, Mexico, Peru, Tunisia and the USA).
 Argentina, Japan, the Holy See and Uruguay are observers, Belarus has a status of an associate member state (suspended)3.
-The Committee of Ministers of the Council of Europe auhorised4 cooperation with South Africa and the Palestinian National Authority have a special cooperation status.
+The Committee of Ministers of the Council of Europe auhorised4 cooperation with South Africa and the Palestine*.
 The Commission also cooperates closely with the European Union, OSCE/ODIHR and the Organisation of American States (OAS).

 Its individual members are university professors of public and international law, supreme and constitutional court judges, members of national parliaments and a number of civil servants.
 They are designated for four years by the member states, but act in their individual capacity.
 Antonio La Pergola, Jan Helgesen and Gianni Buquicchio were the first presidents of the Commission.
-In December 2021 the Commission elected Ms Claire BAZY MALAURIE as its president.
+Since December 2021 this position is held by Claire BAZY MALAURIE.

 The Commission works in three areas: